-Paying for Care is means tested whether it’s for care in the home or outside the home, including residential or nursing care and day care.
+Paying for care is means tested, whether it is for care in the home or outside the home, including residential or nursing care and day care.

 Paying for care in your home

 This will take the following into consideration:

 - Your regular income including pension, benefits or earnings

 - Your capital – such as cash savings and investments (if you are paying for care in your home, this does not take your property into account)

 Paying for Residential or Nursing Care

 Whether or not you will need to pay for care will take the following into consideration: